 Having good health insurance is important—especially if you have congenital heart disease.
-With the passage of the Affordable Care Act (ACA) in 2010, every American can get health insurance and, in fact, must have it or pay a tax penalty.
+With the passage of the Affordable Care Act (ACA) in 2010, every American can get health insurance.

 One very important feature of the ACA is that you cannot be denied insurance because of a pre-existing condition—including heart defects.

 Other key parts of the act require that: